earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R04-homework-example-USGS-stream-discharge-data-r.md

-In this data lesson, we explore and visualize stream discharge time series data collected by the United States Geological Survey (USGS).
+In this data lesson, you explore and visualize stream discharge time series data collected by the United States Geological Survey (USGS).
 You will use everything that you learned in the previous lessons to create your plots.
 You will use these plots in the report that you submit for your homework.